Headteacher Appraisal Policy and Procedure

 This is a guide to running staff governor elections in maintained schools, explaining who can stand for election and the procedures that should be followed when arranging a ballot.

-Academies with elected staff trustees or staff local governors will need to check their articles and local terms of reference to see the rules, although procedures will often be very similar to those described here.
+Academies with elected staff trustees or staff local governors will need to check their articles of association (for trustees) or terms of reference (for local governors) to see the rules in your trust.
+However, procedures may be similar to those described here.

 The Law On Staff Governor Elections